If there was one way to end our mighty 19-month trip on a high, a road trip through three national parks in the Canadian Rockies was the way to do it.

 And then there’s the lakes.
 We stopped at a few on the way up, but we left one of my most anticipated ones, Peyto Lake, until last – just as the weather turned for the worse again, of course.
 Then my uncle missed the turn off and we almost considered not going back if the weather was going to continue the way it was going, with rain pelting down on the windscreen and the mountains hiding behind clouds again.

 But he made the decision for us and turned around, and am I glad he did or what?!?

 So it was cloudy, and it rained while we were at the tourist viewpoint, a short walk away from the car park.

 But my uncle and I continued along the path and came across a rough offshoot towards higher ground, and off he went (he sees a detour, he takes it!
 I love his attitude).
 There are no signposts and no guides when you get to a clearing with seven possible exits.
 In the end, I reckoned all of them lead to the same place anyway.

 That would be this place, with a slightly (slightly…) clearer sky.

 The view is UNBELIEVABLE.
 My photo does not do it justice, although that’s partly down to the fact the weather didn’t give great lighting.
 But it was literally one of the best views I have EVER seen.

-The lake is given its unreal-looking blue colour due to the glacial rock flour that flows into it.
+The lake is given its unreal-looking blue colour due to the glacial rock flour that flows into it, and it’s hard to believe it’s not Photoshopped even when all the blogs say “this isn’t Photoshopped!”.
 I have never seen colours like it.

 That night, we camped close to Lake Louise, but when we woke up the weather was worse again, and we decided to hold off on the cremé de la cremé of the Canadian Rockies.
 Instead, we took a short trip to Johnston Canyon, which was really impressive although not a lot different to the ones we had already seen, before heading into Banff itself to say hello to my cousin and his family.